 If you have admin skills, securing a job or client in that area can give some financial support to facilitate your creative career as it grows.

-When I was travelling frequently (before this new work-mostly-from-home lifestyle) the prices locally weren’t on my radar much but after a few years, it became obvious that planning, pacing, pricing, proactivity and prayer matter.
+When I was traveling frequently (before this new work-mostly-from-home lifestyle) the prices locally weren’t on my radar much but after a few years, it became obvious that planning, pacing, pricing, proactivity and prayer matter.

 Please don’t let those compliments about “how talented” you are, get to your head.
 They don’t mean much to cashiers, landlords or utility service companies.
 Of course, kind words are nice and healthy to hear but as long as you are (an adult) building a creative career, you have financial responsibilities and aspirations just like people who have a day job and ‘steady’ salary.